What are the risk factors for bile duct cancer?

 Inflammatory bowel disease

 Older people are more likely than younger people to get bile duct cancer.
-More than 2 out of 3 patients with bile duct cancer are older than age 65.
+Most people diagnosed with bile duct cancer are in their 60s or 70s.

 Exposure to Thorotrast

-A radioactive substance called Thorotrast (thorium dioxide) was used as a contrast agent for x-rays until the 1950s and can lead to bile duct cancer, as well as to some types of liver cancer.
-This is why Thorotrast is no longer used.
+A radioactive substance called Thorotrast (thorium dioxide) was used as a contrast agent for x-rays until the 1950s.
+It was found to increase the risk for bile duct cancer, as well as some types of liver cancer, which is why it is no longer used.

 A history of bile duct cancer in the family seems to increase a person’s chances of developing this cancer, but the risk is still low because this is a rare disease.
 Most bile duct cancers are not found in people with a family history of the disease.

 When taken together, the data from many different studies show that people with diabetes have a higher risk of bile duct cancer.
-This increase of risk is not high, and the overall risk of bile duct cancer in someone with diabetes is low.
+This increase in risk is not high, and the overall risk of bile duct cancer in someone with diabetes is still low.

 People who drink alcohol are more likely to get intrahepatic bile duct cancer.
-The risk is higher in those that have liver problems from drinking alcohol.
+The risk is higher in those who have liver problems from drinking alcohol.

 Other possible risk factors

-Studies have found several other risk factors that might increase the risk of bile duct cancer, but the link between these risk factors and bile duct cancer is not as clear.
-They include:
+Studies have found several other factors that might increase the risk of bile duct cancer, but the links are not as clear.
+These include: